xlladdins/xll/docs/Excel4MacrosH-P.md

 | 4               | Double open head          |
 | 5               | Double closed head        |

-Hwidth    is a number from 1 to 3 specifying the width of the arrowhead.
+Hwidth&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 specifying the
+width of the arrowhead.

 |                  |                  |
 | ---------------- | ---------------- |